 You know that you need certain vitamins to nourish your body, but certain vitamins directly impact the health of your hair and nails, too.
 Vitamin A, vitamin C, biotin (sometimes called vitamin H), and the mineral iron will all contribute to hair that looks healthier.

 Because prenatal vitamins contain all of the above vitamins, some people take them just for the way they affect their hair.
 It’s also popular at the moment to take supplements that contain only biotin to make your hair look better.
-However, recent research doesn’t support the idea that biotin makes a big difference.
-You might also look into marine protein supplements, which have been shown to help hair be healthier.
+However, doesn’t support the idea that biotin makes a big difference.
+You might also look into marine protein supplements, which to help hair be healthier.

 3. Add omega-3s and antioxidants to your diet